pomerium/pomerium/docs/docs/topics/device-identity.md

 - [Pomerium Policy Language](/docs/topcics/ppl.md) to learn how to build policies that use device ID.
 - [Enroll a Device](/guides/enroll-device.md) to teach end-users how to enroll devices on Pomerium.
+- [pomerium/webauthn](https://github.com/pomerium/webauthn) on GitHub, our implementation of the WebAuthn specification.

 ## Looking Ahead: Device Posture